-The respondents, two underage brothers from Afghanistan, aged 15 and 13 attempted to cross the Romanian border from Serbia for the seventh time.
-At approximately 20.30 on February 1st, they started walking towards the border from the Serbian town of Kikinda (approximately two hours walking from Romania).
-20 to 30 minutes after crossing the border, they were stopped by 12 regular Romanian police officers.
-This occurred at around 23.00.
+The respondents, two underage brothers from Afghanistan, aged 15 and 13, attempted to cross the Romanian border from Serbia for the seventh time.
+At approximately 8.30 PM on February 1st, they started walking towards the border from the Serbian town of Kikinda (approximately two hours walking from Romania).
+According to the respondents, 20 to 30 minutes after crossing the border, they were stopped by what they described as 12 Romanian police officers.
+This occurred at around 11 PM.

-The Romanian police took their personal belongings, including phones, blankets, and food.
-The transit group was then kicked and beaten, with batons by the officers.
+The respondents reported that the Romanian police took their personal belongings, including phones, blankets, and food.
+The transit group was then kicked and beaten with batons by the officers.
 The respondents state they were kicked harder because they were younger.
 The police officers reportedly said: “you’re underage, why did you come here?” as they kicked them.

 After that, the officers described as “commando” police took the respondents clothes, leaving them only with a t-shirt and a pair of pants, under the snow.
 They finally pointed at the border and said “Romania – while pointing down, you go to Serbia”.

 The respondents then walked for 24 hours back to Belgrade.